Shadertech/UE5NiagaraComputeExample/README.md

 3. Rebuild project files from your .uproject
 4. Enable the plugin within your project settings via the Plugins menu.
 5. Open Maps/M_TestLab (persistent map)
 6. Toggle examples by activating/deactivating sub levels from the persistent level.
-All examples are set to always-loaded by default.
-Setting them to blueprint-only will unload them.
+You can launch each map individually, or mark them all as "always loaded" to run them all together.
 7. Configure boids parameters through Compute Example Settings inside Project Settings.
 Please assign the niagara systems as follows.

 ![boidsSettings](https://github.com/Shadertech/UE5NiagaraComputeExample/assets/1611567/45ec09b0-277f-40cd-9306-2d41c6b83065)